Trung28899/NodeJS-Sequelize/README.txt

             user.createCart();
             +, Fetching a cart: ./controllers/shop.js,
             under getCart()

         - Adding New Products, Existing Products to cart and Retrieving Cart Item:
             +, Code in 14th Commit
             +, See in controllers/shop.js, under
             postCard() to see how to do it

         - Deleting Item in the cart:
             +, Code in 15th Commit
             +, See in ./controllers/shop.js, under
             postCartDeleteProduct() for how to do it

+        - Adding Order and Order-Item tables:
+            +, Code in 16th Commit
+            +, See in ./models/order.js and ./models/order-item.js
+            +, See in app.js for association establishment

 IV.
 Other Notes: